Affiliate links on Android Authority may earn us a commission. Learn more.

-AT&T actually launched its “5G Evolution” offer in 2017, and the carrier said it would be available in over 400 markets by the end of 2018.
+AT&T launched its “5G Evolution” offer in 2017, and the carrier said it would be available in over 400 markets by the end of 2018.
 The carrier told Fierce Wireless that a handful of Android phones would see the new “5G E” indicator at first, but more would display it in 2019.

 Don’t be fooled

-Rival carriers like T-Mobile and Verizon are already calling out AT&T on their misleading “5G E” label on their phones and in their commercials.
-T-Mobile did it with a funny Twitter video clip that showed a person covering up an LTE logo on a phone with a “9G” label.
-Verizon got more serious in a press release, saying they will only label a phone as 5G if has the hardware inside to connect to Verizon’s planned 5G network.
+Rival carriers like T-Mobile and Verizon called out AT&T on their misleading “5G E” label on their phones and in their commercials.
+T-Mobile did it with a funny Twitter video clip that showed a person covering up an LTE logo on the phone with a “9G” label.
+Verizon got more serious in a press release, saying they will only label a phone as 5G if it has the hardware inside to connect to Verizon’s planned 5G network.
 It added, “We won’t take an old phone and just change the software to turn the 4 in the status bar into a 5.
 We will not call our 4G network a 5G network if customers don’t experience a performance or capability upgrade that only 5G can deliver.”

 In 2020, the National Advertising Review Board issued a press release recommending that AT&T stop using the “5G Evolution” and “5G Evolution, The First Step to 5G” statements in its ads.
 The panel stated that AT&T’s term “Evolution” was “not likely to alert consumers to the fact that the service is not 5G.”
 CNet got a statement from AT&T saying that while it disagreed with the decision by the panel, it would stop using those terms in its ads.
 However, the “5G E” icon did not disappear from impacted smartphones.